| Horstman DXL ClutchThe Horstman Disc Clutch is engineered specifically for kart racing and

 maximum performance and value.

+PRE-INSTALLATION PREPARATION Before you install the clutch two important steps are recommended.
 Step #1 Match the taper in the drive hub to the taper on the

 crankshaft.
 This can easily be accomplished in about 10 minutes by using